Roemer/gonovate/README.md

 - Manager: Defines a set settings on how to find files, versions and how to update them
 - Datasource: A source which can be checked for updates
 - Platform: A platform defines how the project to check for updates is checked out and how to inform about updates
-- Package: A package is a concrete dependency that has a version and might need updating
+- Dependency: A dependency is a concrete dependency that has a version and might need updating
 - Rules: A very flexible way to configure all parts of a manager or versioning
 - HostRules: Contains credentials to access datasources to check for updates